Welcome

 Tickets and letters

-Tickets, invitations, and letters often provide important context for signed Harry Potter books.
-They can link a signature to a specific event, location, or presentation moment.
+Event tickets, letters from J.K.
+Rowling’s office, and publisher presentation slips can provide important context for signed Harry Potter books.
+They may help connect a signature to a specific event, distribution moment, or presentation history.

-The exhibition demonstrates how such material contributes to understanding the authenticity of signed books.
+This exhibition demonstrates how supporting documentation can contribute to understanding the authenticity — and potential misrepresentation — of signed books.

 Altered books